mantis001/Linear_Regression_Model/README.md

 ## Dataset
 The dataset used in this project is the Delaney solubility dataset, which contains:
 - Molecular descriptors
 - Experimental solubility values

 ## Project Structure
-- Import necessary libraris and load dataset
+- Import necessary libraris and load dataset.
 - Data Preparation: Preparation of the dataset for modeling, including feature and target variable separation, followed by training and test set splitting.
 - Model Building and Model Evaluation:
    - Linear Regression: Baseline model for prediction accuracy.